jyee/katacoda-scenarios/chaos-workshop/step5.md

 1. Have a backup plan.
 1. Share!

-After you have a plan in place, let's pause briefly to discuss with the entire group.
+After you have created your plan, let's pause briefly to discuss with the entire group.